 Talk to Us Any time you notice bloodshot eyes or blood on the front of the eye, don’t wait.
-Schedule your eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang at Issaquah Eyeworks in Issaquah today.
+Schedule your eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang at Issaquah Eyeworks in Issaquah today.

 Q&A With Your Local Optometrist

 Can I get bloodshot eyes after LASIK surgery?